Company Policies, Terms & Conditions

 Correction of Personal Information

 Medvet takes reasonable steps to ensure that all personal information it holds is accurate, complete and up to date.
 Clients and other individuals should also promptly notify Medvet if any personal information that Medvet hold about them is incorrect or out of date.
-We will take reasonable steps to ensure that the personal information which we hold remains accurate and, if you advise us of a change of details, we will amend our records accordingly.
+We will take reasonable steps to ensure the personal information which we hold remains accurate and, if you advise us of a change of details, we will amend our records accordingly.

 Access to Personal Information

-Individuals may request access to the personal information that Medvet holds about them Medvet’s Privacy Officer at the contact details set out in the Contact Details below.
+Individuals may request access to the personal information that Medvet holds about them via Medvet’s Privacy Officer at the contact details set out in section 16 below.
 Medvet will respond to the request for access within a reasonable period after the request is made and give access to the information in the manner requested by the individual, if it is reasonable and practical to do so, or in a way that meets the needs of Medvet and the individual.
 Medvet may charge its reasonable costs in responding to a request for access to personal information.
 If Medvet refuse to give access to any personal information Medvet will provide the individual with a written statement that sets out the reasons for the refusal and how the individual may complain about the refusal.

-Individual Recipients seeking access to their personal information that Medvet has received from its Clients should contact the Client directly.
-Medvet is happy to provide access to such personal information, to any interested Recipient upon request, providing appropriate identification is made available and the Client consents to the release of the information.
+Individual recipients seeking access to their personal information that Medvet has received from its Clients should contact the Client directly.
+Medvet is happy to provide access to such personal information, to any interested recipient upon request, providing appropriate identification is made available and the Client consents to the release of the information.

 Individuals seeking to remove themselves from future messages sent from Medvet, including any direct marketing, should follow the instructions found within the sent message.
 After the opt-out request is processed, a final message is sent to the recipient confirming the address removal.
 Medvet requirements state that all client messages sent to recipients must contain contact information at the beginning or end of the message.